-You’ll want to know how loyal your customers are: how likely they are to recommend you and buy goods or services from you in future.
+Want to know how loyal your customers are and how likely they are to recommend you and buy from you in future?
 The Net Promoter Score measures customer loyalty based on one simple survey question: ‘How likely is it that you would recommend [Organization X/Product Y/Service Z] to a friend or colleague?’

-NPS is the most common customer experience metric – it’s easy to understand, quick to complete and gives a big-picture customer loyalty gauge.
+NPS is the most common customer experience measurement – it’s easy to understand, quick to complete and gives a big-picture customer loyalty gauge.

 The two highest ratings (4 and 5 on the scale) are used to calculate a percentage score: 100% being total customer satisfaction and 0% total customer dissatisfaction.
 CSAT evolved from market research surveys, and is easy to understand, simple to use, and can be rich in insight.

 You’ll want your customers to be able to interact with you as effortlessly as possible.
-CES asks a question like: ‘How easy was it to deal with our company today?’ giving simple options: Easy, Neither, Difficult.
+Customer effort score (CES) asks a question like: ‘How easy was it to deal with our company today?’ giving simple options: Easy, Neither, Difficult.
 Subtract the percentage of ‘Difficult’ respondents from the ‘Easy’ ones to give the CES.

-CES is relatively new as less common that NPS or CSAT, but it’s easy to understand and use, and supplies actionable data so you can change things quickly.
+CES is relatively new compared to NPS or CSAT, but it’s easy to understand and use, and supplies actionable data so you can change things quickly.
 Increasing your CES score can also help impact positive reviews on the business.

-NPS, CSAT, and CES are overall measures of satisfaction/sentiment/ease, but defining other metrics allows you to dive deep into the areas that matter most for your business or where you can have the biggest impact.
+The list above provides some overall measures of satisfaction/sentiment/ease, but defining other more granular metrics allows you to dive deep into the areas that matter most for your business or where you can have the biggest impact.
 You might choose:

 - Retention loyalty – how likely are you to remain with us?